kkblackmun/ML.Project.ecs171/README.md

 ## Model 3 70 Breeds aug

-For Model 3 we added data augmentation layers consisting of RandomFlip, RandomRotation, and RandomZoom.
-By augmenting the original images we can create additional testing date while still only having the original 100 photos per breed.
-Again, here we are using our full data set of 70 breeds.
+For model 3, we utilized data augmentation layers consisting of RandomFlip, RandomRotation, and RandomZoom to generate significantly more images of the ideal size.
+By augmenting the original images we can create additional testing data to improve the accuracy and learning of our CNN.
+The figures below contain an excerpt of code for our model.

 ![image info](./figs/model3_summary.png)